 The Director of Research is responsible for recommending to the University's Academic Secretary the admission of the student.
-Guidelines on admissions criteria for postgraduatestudy are to be found in the Middlesex University Research Degrees Regulations https://www.mdx.ac.uk/ data/assets/pdf file/0030/759216/Regulations-for-Postgraduate-Research-Study-2023-24.pdf
+Guidelines on admissions criteria for postgraduatestudy are to be found in the Middlesex University Research Degrees Regulations.

-- 1. The Director of Research is responsible for ensuring that: - a. the candidate is appropriately qualified for admission (for UK-educated applicants, this will be at least an honours bachelor degree at 2:1; for US-educated applicants, it will be at least aGPA of 3.6 for MTh and 3.8 for MPhil/PhD); - b. the School can provide the supervision and any other necessary resources for the duration of the proposed programme; - c. the proposed research topic is an appropriate one which can be completed within the maximum period of registration. - 2.
+- 1. The Director of Research is responsible for ensuring that: - a. the candidate is appropriately qualified for admission (for UK-educated applicants, this will be at least an honours bachelor's degree at 2:1; for US-educated applicants, it will be at least aGPA of 3.6 for MTh and 3.8 for MPhil/PhD); - b. the School can provide the supervision and any other necessary resources for the duration of the proposed programme; - c. the proposed research topic is an appropriate one which can be completed within the maximum period of registration. - 2.
 Following receipt of the Director of Research's recommendation, Middlesex University will issue a formal offer of admission to the student.
 Registration is normally deemed to be effective from the beginning of the term in which the student is admitted.
 MPhil/PhD students are initially enrolled and registered at MPhil level; transfer to PhD registration comes later, normally after two years of full-time study.
 The aim of this is to ensure that the project has the maximum chance of success and to providea 'mock viva' as the candidate enters the final phase. - 3.
 All students need to enrol online with Middlesex each year of their programme (not just once).
 You will be sent email instructions a week or so after your start with LST and a time limit in which to complete the process.
 You will be given a Middlesex ID number which you must keep a note of for the duration of your programme.
 Thereafter you need to re-enrol in the same way each year at the same time (i.e. for October starters that is October and for February starters that is February).
 You will normally receive an email reminder but please try to remember yourself.
 Failure to enrol online means you are deleted from the Middlesex student database and can cause all manner of difficulties for you.